 Research through practice

 With Emma Whipday (Newcastle) and Dana Kovarik (UCL), I am working on a practice-based project using three little-known plays of the later sixteenth century.
 These are: Thomas Ingeland's The Disobedient Child (1570), the anonymous Tom Tyler and His Wife (1661, but performed a century earlier), and a play from the 1590s referred to in Henslowe's diary as 'A tragedie called Merrie'.
 Based on a real murder, the plot is also found in Robert Yarington’s composite narrative, Two Lamentable Tragedies (1601), from which our text has been excerpted.

 Our project explores both the texts and the world of the early modern stage more broadly.
 We are interested in understanding how early modern rehearsal practices assist and challenge modern actors in performing character, and thus how they might help us to understand the gaps between early modern theatre, and theatre today.
 We are also keen to explore the relationships between history and literature, tragedy and comedy, and the domestic and the communal, and to discover what practice as – and as a complement to – research, can teach us about early modern drama, culture, and society, and the lived experience of sixteenth-century actors and spectators.

 We staged 'The Tragedy of Thomas Merry' in London, in 2014, in partnership with independent professional actors and members of Reverend Productions (http://www.reverendproductions.com/).
 Our blog can be found here: https://twolamentabletragedies.wordpress.com/ Using original practices – including actors’ parts, a brief rehearsal period, and a ‘bookkeeper’ – we explored how these methods illuminate spatial dynamics and character development for both actors and audience, and an article discussing our findings appeared in a Special Issue of Shakespeare Bulletin.
-Our 2017 staged reading of Tom Tyler was reviewed in Early Modern Women, and we are currently preparing an article about our 2019 staged reading of The Disobedient Child for the journal Shakespeare.
+Our 2017 staged reading of Tom Tyler was reviewed in Early Modern Women, and an article about our 2019 staged reading of The Disobedient Child appeared in the journal Shakespeare.